%2F%2Fusers%2F9bdc3d0d-ba5b-44e8-adb8-7f7805ac0b0f%2Fratecard%2F13screen-shot-2020-06-12-at-5.36.54-pm-full.jpg&w=1200&q=75)

 Blackfin Tuna might be smaller than their yellowfin cousins, but what they lack in size, they make up for in numbers and fight.
-These football-shaped brawlers school up and can provide non-stop action when you find them.
-They're here year-round but really pick up in the cooler months.
-A 30-pounder will give you a workout, and they're some of the best eating fish in the ocean.
+These torpedo-shaped brawlers will test your stamina, especially when you get into a school.
+They're around most of the year, but winter and spring can see some epic runs.

 Vehicle Guest Capacity: 6